Group Course for Intermediate Students

 Back to top

-Enrolment for this course requires a completed enrolment form and full payment of tuition fees.
-(Go to Enrolment & Booking Form Downloads for a 2013-2014 General Enrolment Form.)
-Places are available on a first-come, first-served basis, based on the date of enrolment.
-Early enrolment is recommended, as places are limited to eight.
+Enrolment for this course requires a completed Enrolment Form and full payment of the course fee.
+Places are limited to eight, and are available on a first-come, first-served basis, based on the date of enrolment.
+Most of our group courses are fully booked well in advance of their start dates, so early enrolment is recommended.

 Back to top